aweingarten/drushsitedeploy/README.md

 listing:
     `drush sitedeploy --buildoptions`

 Customize the yaml file as necessary to meet your needs.
-Then save it somewhere under source control.
+We recommend you save it somewhere under source control.

+The target environment is interpolated from the site that drush bootstraps.
+If you use drush aliases the alias will specify the target environment.

 Now you are ready to go:
     `drush sitedeploy <buildfile> <vcs-tag>`